micheles/micheles.github.io/_posts/2015-10-02-the-new-scenario_damage-calculator.md

 database took 2,201 seconds (again little) and now is essentially zero since saving in the datastore is thousand of times faster.

-Those are minor speedups, so the runtime did not change significantly, but once we improve the task distribution there will be a more significant change.
-Right now the cumulative time for the calculation in the workers is of 879,914 seconds;
-divided by 256 cores it means 57 minutes, so if we had perfect distribution of the load the computation should run in 1 hour or so.
+Those are minor speedups, so the runtime did not change significantly and it is not easy reduce it.
+Right now the cumulative time for the calculation in the workers is of 879,914 seconds; divided by 256 cores it means 57 minutes, so if we had perfect distribution of the load the computation should run in 1 hour or so.
 This is the lower limit we can reach with the current risk algorithm, which is the same between the old and new calculator.